shayaansultan/tp/docs/UserGuide.md

 Deletes the specified employee from the address book.

-Format: `delete INDEX`/`delete UID`/`delete NAME`
+Format: `delete INDEX` or `delete uid/<UID>` or `delete NAME`

 - Deletes the employee at the specified `INDEX`/`UID`/`NAME`.
 - The index refers to the index number shown in the displayed employee list.
-- The index **must be a positive integer** 1, 2, 3, …​
+- The index **must be a positive integer** 1, 2, 3, …​ and must be within the range of the displayed list.
 - The UID refers to the user ID displayed beside the employee's name.
+- The name must be an exact match, however it is case-insensitive.

 Examples:

 - `list` followed by `delete 2` deletes the 2nd employee in the address book.
-- `delete betsy` deletes the the employee with the name `betsy` if there are no duplicates.
-In the case of duplicates, a list will be provided to prompt for specifics.
+- `delete betsy` deletes the employee with the name `betsy` if there are no duplicates.
+In the case of duplicates, the user will be prompted to delete by uid.

 ### Clearing all entries : `clear`